DarkSuniuM/FlaskBlog/README.md

 They gave us a dicount code which you can use for a month of Free Python Shared Host!

 - EP 34 (21 of this project), Provided server to run mail server.

+### AzarData

+You can visit their website: https://azardata.net

+They gave us a dicount code which gives you 20% off of the price, it works on everything expect domains!

+- EP 36 (23 of this project), Provided server to run mail server.